ultrazohm/ultrazohm_sw/docs/source/mpsoc/ip_cores/uz_cil_pmsm/uz_cil_examples/uz_6ph_cil_example.rst

 Each IP-core is initialized in ``main.c``, as well as a pointer with the respective type.
 The init functions are called during the init process of all IP-cores.
+Please check all MAX_INSTANCE defines, including the amount of PWM instances, if additional IP-cores are used.

 .. code-block:: c
   :caption: Changes in ``main.c`` (R5)